Victordh/VeganProductScanner/DESIGN.md

 Inside the mainActivity, the method onActivityResult handles the result of the barcode scanning.
 The barcode is converted to a String here.

+## APIs and frameworks
+This app uses an Intent to the app [Barcode Scanner](https://github.com/zxing/zxing) to scan a barcode.
+This app will probably use [Parse](https://parse.com/) for its database.

 ## Database
 The data will have the following format: